-MadPipe does for a company what a campaign director does for a political campaign.
+MadPipe's creative direction does for a company what a campaign manager does for a political campaign.

 The default thought for achieving business goals is often some form of "marketing".

 But, like sands through the hourglass . . .